 Our refund policy is to return payment within two weeks of the beginning of classes.

 Online classes can be hard to stay engaged with, we know that!
 Facing a computer each day, it can be difficult to feel like you’re part of a community.
-We have a three fold strategy for keeping students engaged.
+We also know that there are students from all over the world, across many different time zones so we will have live zoom calls for different subjects that aren't compulsory but do come highly recommended.
+On top of that we have a three fold strategy for keeping students engaged.

 Number 1.
 A pass, fail system for classes.
 If you are unable to demonstrate your engagement with the course materials and homework tasks, you are unable to move on to the next set of classes.